nebutty/A2SV_WEBTRACK/my-joblist-app/README.md

 - ✅ Category and skill tags with color-coded badges
 - ✅ Responsive design using Tailwind CSS
 - ✅ State management using Redux Toolkit
+- ✅ 🔐 User authentication with email verification and Google OAuth

 ## 📸 Screenshots